jcassady/llava-benchmark/README.md

 ## AI Benchmarking Tool

-`llava-benchmark` is a general purpose benchmarking tool designed to evaluate AI image recognition capabilities of [LLaVA](https://github.com/haotian-liu/LLaVA) models with [Ollama](https://ollama.com).
+`llava-benchmark` is a general purpose benchmarking tool designed to evaluate the image and audio processing capabilities of [LLaVA](https://github.com/haotian-liu/LLaVA) models with [Ollama](https://ollama.com).

 ### Included Benchmarks